kct2020/goutpal-com-skeleventy/site/allopurinol/index.md

 Within each of the GoutPal Plans, I identify <a href="#facts">facts</a> and <a href="#faqs">concerns</a>...

 <h3 id="facts">Allopurinol Facts</h3>
 These facts support recommendations and associated options within each plan.
 Each article identifies its specific purpose.
-But in general these articles identify treatment options that you should discuss with your professional health advisers.
+But in general, these articles identify treatment options that you should discuss with your professional health advisers.

 <table id="fact-list" style="width: 100%;">
 	<thead>